athenasystems/phpStartPoint/README.md

 It also sets up Apache2, MySQL, and php5, and adds the neccesary software and configuration to get a working development set up on the developers machine, or a server.
 I even threw in a sample database to serve as an example for the curious.

-It aims to take the work out of setting up a web app system on a LAMP server, and leave the developer with a starting point to code on from.
+It aim is to take the work out of setting up a web app system on a LAMP server, and leave the developer with a starting point to code on from.

 # Building Classes
-This script will examine a MySQL database, and create object oriented php classes and php code for the web pages.
-It will create as many classes as there are tables, and provide an interface to load data into the object from the DB, update a DB record, insert a record into the DB, a delete a row from the DB.
+This script will examine a MySQL database, and create object oriented PHP classes and PHP code for the web pages.
+It will create as many classes as there are tables, and create web pages to add a new item, update a row, or delete a row from the database.

 # Bind Parameters
-The script queries the MySQL database table e.g. 'select data_type from information_schema.columns', and determines the relevant data type, and the script creates a php function that will automatically work out the bind_params format to pass to the function.
+The script queries the MySQL database table e.g. 'select data_type from information_schema.columns', and determines the relevant data type, and creates a php function that will automatically work out the bind_params format to pass to the function.
+This means you get nice clean functions, and it simplifies the coding later on.

 # It's Vanilla Flavoured
 You get a blank slate.
 The web pages have a very basic Bootstrap CSS setup and almost no design whatsoever.
 This is deliberate in order that you can apply whatever styling you wish.